 Please see our current charges for non-NHS services.
 Should you have a query, please contact us.

 Non-NHS Services (November 20180)

 - The fees charged are based on advice from the British Medical Association and in accordance with other regulatory bodies.

 - Payment for appointment-essential services must be taken before the scheduled appointment.

-- Refunds are available for appointment-essential services providing that we have received notice of cancellation before the scheduled appointment.
+- Refunds are available for appointment-essential services providing that we have received and acknowledged notice of cancellation before the day of the scheduled appointment.

-- Refunds will not be given to patients who fail to attend the scheduled appointment.
+- Refunds will not be given to patients who fail to attend scheduled appointments.

-- All administrative services may take up to 21 working days to complete.
+- Administrative services may take up to twenty one working days to complete.

 - Copies of medical records may take up to one calendar month to complete.